 1. Celebrity, brand, or trademarked name

-Taylor Swift, Coca-Cola, Mickey Mouse, Iron Man, Pokemon, Nike swoosh — even as descriptors (“style of Taylor Swift’s reputation tour”), these route the prompt into a stricter classifier.
-Midjourney, DALL-E, Imagen, and Flux Pro all maintain block-lists.
-Some block on inference, some block at the prompt parsing step.
+Taylor Swift, Coca-Cola, Mickey Mouse, Iron Man, Pokemon, Nike swoosh — even as descriptors (style of Taylor Swift's reputation tour), these route the prompt into a stricter classifier.
+Midjourney, GPT Image 2, Nano Banana, and Flux all maintain block-lists.
+GPT Image 2 was trained to avoid reproducing protected IP, so a trademarked character often returns a rejection or an altered image that dodges the distinctive look.

 How to spot it: Scan your prompt for any proper noun.
-If you find one, ask whether you can replace it with a generic descriptor that captures the same vibe.
+If you find one, replace it with a generic descriptor that captures the same vibe.

 2. Scene description reads as violence or gore

 Blood, wound, dead, body on the ground, weapon raised, combat, dripping, even red liquid — singly or in combination.
-Models trained on safety data learn pattern, not intent.
+Midjourney is explicitly PG-13: detached body parts, mutilation, severed limbs, and “images of shooting or bombing someone” are named in its Community Guidelines.
 A “horror movie poster” or “war photography” prompt usually trips this.

 How to spot it: Read the prompt back imagining you are a high-school content moderator.
 If you would flag it without thinking, the filter does too.